cmiles/PointlessWaymarksProject/PointlessWaymarks.Task.MemoriesEmail/README.md

 This project creates a Console app intended to be run as a periodic 'Task' that will create emails with links to content created X years back.

 Notes:
-  - The settings file controls how the program works and the settings file must be passed on the command line to the program
+  - A JSON settings file controls how the program works and the settings file must be passed on the command line to the program
   - The settings file holds unsername and password information IN UNENCRYPTED PLAINTEXT FILES!!!
 For many uses/computers/locations this may make the program unsuitable and too insecure to use.
 Consider creating/using a dedicated email account for this program that you don't use for anything else and consider whether your storage location for the settings file is secure enough to use this program!
   - The program works by parsing data from a 'live' site - it can work with sites behind Basic Auth but is not setup to work from local only sites.